logo for strength-and-power-for-volleyball.com

 How you eat is going to depend on what your goals are.

-For example, if you're a volleyball player that is really skinny and weak, then your sports nutrition program is going to be much different than a player that is over weight and trying to get in better shape.
+If you're a volleyball player that is really skinny and weak, then your sports nutrition program is going to be much different than a player that is over weight and trying to get in better shape.

 Or lets say you are a male volleyball player that wants to put on a lot of muscle but also strength and power for volleyball.
 This persons diet will be much different than a female player that just wants to maintain her weight and improve her performance at the same time.